zenobio93/seat-docs/docs/upgrading/from_seat_3_0.md

 This guide is going to sterp through some quick preperation steps, then perform the upgrade and finally, check that everything worked out as expected.
 Let's dive in.

+### tl;dr upgrades

+We highly reccomend that you read the details of this upgrade guide to get familiar with what has changed.
+But, if this is your nth upgrade, maybe you just want to get the summary of everything, so here it is:

+- Make a [backup](/admin_guides/docker_admin/#database-backups-and-restore) of your database.
+- `cd` to your install dir (which is probably `/opt/seat-docker`) and bring the stack down with `docker-compose down`
+- Make a copy of your `.env` and `docker-compose.yml` files.
+- Download the new `docker-compose.yml` file with `curl -L https://raw.githubusercontent.com/eveseat/seat-docker/master/docker-compose.yml -o docker-compose.yml`.
+- Down the new `.env` file with `curl -L https://raw.githubusercontent.com/eveseat/seat-docker/master/.env -o .env`.
+- Configure the new `.env` file.
+Important configs include the `TRAEFIK_` variables, the `SEAT_SUBDOMAIN` variable.
+Copy over existing values from your old `.env` file for the `EVE_CLIENT_` variables, the `APP_KEY` varaible and finally the `DB_` variables.
+- Bring the stack back up with `docker-compose up -d` and watch the migration process.

+🎉

 ### Docker changes since SeAT 3

 A number of changes have been made how the docker-compose stack is glued together.